ctu-mrs/mrs_apptainer/README.md

 ./wrapper.sh
 ```

-Now, you should see the terminal prompt of the singularity image, similar to this:
+Now, you should see the terminal prompt of the singularity container, similar to this:
 ```bash
 [MRS Singularity] user@hostname:~$
 ```